OchiabutoKelechi/Sales-Analysis/README.md

 5) What are the Sales Trends over time?
 6) What Time of Day generated the highest sales?
 7) Which Product Detail had the highest sales?
-8) What are the Total Quantities sold in each Category?
+8) What are the Total Quantities sold in each category?

 ## Data Analysis
 To facilitate the analysis, the visualizations were divided into six key dashboards, each focusing on different aspects of sales performance.
 Appropriate charts were chosen to deliver clarity, including bar charts, card visuals, column charts, line graphs, and pie charts.
 Slicers were also deployed for easy drilling of the analysis.